alfcs-dev/react-form/README.md

 #UPDATE MADE BY @hobbit1mx

-Hi, as I am not even close to be a experienced react front end developer, I used the coding task as a way to experiment and play around with the react library.
+Hi, as I am not even close to be a experienced reacat front end developer, I used the coding task as a way to experiment and play around with the react library.
 I took a bit more than 3 hours, but as I mentioned this camed with a learning curve, I know there is a lot to be improved in this repo, for example, I think once I had the logic of my inputs I could start to separate the concerns and create splited components, simplifying the work.